-CONFIDENTIALITY GUIDELINES
+AGREEMENT TO MAINTAIN CONFIDENTIALITY GUIDELINES

-In compliance with the Health Insurance Portability and Accountability Act (HIPAA), information has been provided on maintaining confidentiality regarding patient privacy and data security as it relates to healthcare workers.
+In compliance with the Health Insurance Portability and Accountability Act of 1996 (HIPAA), information provided on maintaining confidentiality regarding patient privacy and data security as it relates to healthcare workers is provided to all students.
+HIPAA guidelines apply to all MDCC students and will be strictly enforced by the college and clinical agencies.

-Each student is to view the DVD: HIPAA: A Guide for Healthcare Workers or a DVD specific to the appropriate field of study.
+Each student is to complete the online learning module/s specific to the appropriate field of study.

-All patient medical and financial records and any other information of a private or sensitive nature are considered confidential.
-Confidential information should not be read or discussed by students unless pertaining to his or her learning requirements.
-Under HIPAA Regulations, you can only discuss patient information if it is directly related to treatment, and even then you must limit the disclosure of any patient information to the minimum necessary for the immediate purpose.
+All patient medical and financial records and any other information of a private or sensitive nature are confidential.
+Students should not read or discuss confidential information unless it pertains to his/her learning requirements.
+Under HIPAA Regulations, you can only discuss patient information directly related to treatment, and then you must limit the disclosure of any patient information to the minimum necessary for the immediate purpose.
 Discussion of confidential information must take place in private settings.
 Students must not discuss confidential information to family members or friends, or other parties who do not have a legitimate need to know.
-Disclosure of the patient's presence in any health care agency may violate confidentiality.
+Disclosure of the client's presence in any health care agency may violate confidentiality.

 Any unauthorized disclosure of protected health information may subject the student to legal liability.
-Failure to maintain confidentiality may violate the Code of Ethics Policy and thus be grounds for disciplinary action.
+Failure to maintain confidentiality violates the Code of Ethics Policy and thus may be grounds for disciplinary action.